Back

 THE CHALLENGE

-Two major supplier payments totalling £1.7m were due over the next quarter - including a £1m order and a £700k commitment.
+Two major supplier payments totalling £1.7m were due over the next quarter, including a £1m order and a £700k commitment.
 With Q4 approaching (their biggest revenue period), they needed to secure inventory while preserving cash flow.
 The timing pressure was intense: miss these orders, and they'd risk selling out during peak season.

 WHY THEY CAME TO US